-Parties are taking place mostly during Saturday and Sunday and they are packed with locals.
+Parties are taking place mostly on Saturday and Sunday and they are packed with locals.

 The best time to visit in the middle of April until the middle of June and the middle of September until the middle of November.

 You can take a look at Adams Beach 5* Hotel, see the picture below.

 Adams Beach Hotel - Ayia Napa

 The other is located before you exit Ayia Napa on the way to the old street to Protaras.